 Professor David P. Dolowitz

-Professor Dolowitz completed his BA in Politics and Psychology at the University of Puget Sound where he graduated in the top 1% of his class and received numerous awards including being initiated into Phi Kappa Phi and received both University and Departmental Honours.
-He then completed his MA and early Ph.d work at UCLA, completing it at Strathclyde where he was awarded the Political Studies Association Lord Bryce Prize for the best Comparative and IR Ph.d.
-Since then Professor Dolowitz has worked at the Universities of Sterling and Birmingham before starting at Liverpool in 1998.
+Professor Dolowitz completed his BA in Politics and Psychology at the University of Puget Sound where he graduated in the top 1% of his class and received numerous awards.
+He completed his PH.D. at the University of Strathclyde, where he was awarded the Political Studies Association Lord Bryce Prize for the best Comparative and IR Ph.d.
+Professor Dolowitz joined the Univeristy of Liverpool in 1998.
 Professor Dolowitz has had a varied research and publishing career since then.
 His primary area of interest is in the the processes involved in policy transfer and learning occurring in the increasingly globalised world.
-In addition to the issues and processes associated with the movement of ideas and information around the globe, Professor Dolowitz has conducted research into topics as far reaching as social policy to stormwater management to the political philosophy of the Blair Government, and even how to best use the internet to conduct research.
+In addition to the issues and processes associated with the movement of ideas and information around the globe, Professor Dolowitz has conducted research into topics as far reaching as social policy to stormwater management to Rawlsian political philosophy, and even how to best use the internet to conduct research.
 Professor Dolowitz has an active publication record ranging from books and chapters to publications in a large range of top journals across a number of disciplines including; public policy, political science, political ideologies, urban studies, government and politics and technology and education.
-Much of my work can be found in Google Scholar where I have over 12,000 citations.
+Much of my work can be found in Google Scholar where he has over 16,300 citations.

 Professor Dolowitz invites any student who is interested in potential PH.D. research to contact him if they are interested in any of the following areas.